 EPA issued a final rule, published in the Federal Register of August 19, 1997 (62 FR 44089) (FRL-5737-1), which announced that on its own initiative under section 408 of the Federal Food, Drug, and Cosmetic Act (FFDCA), 21 U.S.C.
-346a, as amended by the Food Quality Protection Act of 1996 (FQPA) (Public Law 104-170) it established a time-limited tolerance for the combined residues of avermectin and its delta-8,9-isomer in or on spinach at 0.05 ppm, with an expiration date of July 31, 1998.
-In the Federal Register of August 7, 1998 (63 FR 42246) (FRL-6021-2), this time-limited tolerance was subsequently extended to be effective through January 31, 2000.
-EPA established the tolerance because section 408(l)(6) of the FFDCA requires EPA to establish a time-limited tolerance or exemption from the requirement for a tolerance for pesticide chemical residues in food that will result from the use of a pesticide under an emergency exemption granted by EPA under section 18 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
+346a, as amended by the Food Quality Protection Act of 1996 (FQPA) (Public Law 104-170) it established a time-limited tolerance for the combined residues of avermectin [and its delta-8,9-isomer] in or on celeriac at 0.05 ppm, with an expiration date of July 31, 1998.
+EPA established the tolerance because section 408(l)(6) of the FFDCA requires EPA to establish a time-limited tolerance or exemption from the requirement for a tolerance for pesticide chemical residues in food that will result from the use of a pesticide under an emergency exemption granted by EPA under section 18 of FIFRA.
 Such tolerances can be established without providing notice or period for public comment.
-In a separate rule, published in the Federal Register of April 7, 1999 (64 FR 16843) (FRL-6070-6), EPA established a time-limited tolerance for the combined residues of avermectin and its delta-8,9-isomer in or on avocado at 0.02 ppm, with an expiration date of September 20, 2000.

-EPA has assessed the potential risks presented by residues of avermectin in or on avocado and spinach.
+EPA assessed the potential risks presented by residues of the avermectins in or on celeriac.
 In doing so, EPA considered the safety standard in FFDCA section 408(b)(2), and decided that the necessary tolerance under FFDCA section 408(l)(6) would be consistent with the safety standard and with FIFRA section 18.
-The data and other relevant material have been evaluated and discussed in the final rules of August 19, 1997 (62 FR 44089) (FRL-5737-1), for spinach and April 7, 1999 (64 FR 16843) (FRL-6070-6) for avocado.
-Based on that data and information considered, the Agency reaffirms that the re-establishment of the Start Printed Page 80335time-limited tolerances will continue to meet the requirements of section 408(l)(6).
-Therefore, the time-limited tolerances are re-established for an additional 2-year period.
+The data and other relevant material have been evaluated and discussed in the final rule of August 19, 1997 (62 FR 44089).
+Based on that data and information considered, the Agency reaffirms that extension of the time-limited tolerance will continue to meet the requirements of section 408(l)(6).
+Therefore, the time-limited tolerance is extended for an additional 2-year period.
 EPA will publish a document in the Federal Register to remove the revoked tolerance from the Code of Federal Regulations (CFR).
-Although this tolerance will expire and is revoked on December 31, 2002, under FFDCA section 408(l)(5), residues of the pesticide not in excess of the amounts specified in the tolerances remaining in or on avocado and spinach after that date will not be unlawful, provided the pesticide is applied in a manner that was lawful under FIFRA and the application occurred prior to the revocation of the tolerance.
-EPA will take action to revoke these tolerances earlier if any experience with, scientific data on, or other relevant information on this pesticide indicate that the residues are not safe.
+Although this tolerance will expire and is revoked on December 31, 2002, under FFDCA section 408(l)(5), residues of the pesticide not in excess of the amounts specified in the tolerance remaining in or on celeriac after that date will not be unlawful, provided the pesticide is applied in a manner that was lawful under FIFRA and the application occurred prior to the revocation of the tolerance.
+EPA will take action to revoke this tolerance earlier if any experience with, scientific data on, or other relevant information on this pesticide indicate that the residues are not safe.

 III.
 Objections and Hearing Requests